 Adoption Process

-• While all our pets are very special, some are lucky to have multiple people interested in making them a part of their family.
-In this instance, we will help find them the perfect family on a first-come, first-served basis.
+While all our pets are special, some are fortunate enough to have multiple interested adopters.
+In this instance, we work on a first-come, first-served basis to find the best match.

-• If the visit goes well, and you’d like to make the pet a part of your family, please be prepared to take your new pet with you that day.
-Please note some pets may need to stay at the shelter until spay/neuter surgery is complete before leaving to their adoptive home.
+If the visit goes well and you’re ready to adopt, please be prepared to take your new pet with you that day (some pets may need to stay at the shelter until spay/neuter surgery is complete).

 • New pet adoption packet